nanditodavy/AutoDL_Geoscience/README.md

 # Leveraging Automated Deep Learning (AutoDL) in Geoscience

-A new paradigm that generates high-quality pipeline of Machine Learning (ML) or Deep Learning (DL) with less to no human assistance is called AutoML or AutoDL.
-AutoDL has been implemented in many domains such as computer science, healthcare, natural labguage processing, and many more.
-However, the implementation of it within the Geoscience domain is not yet seen.
+AutoML or AutoDL is a new paradigm that generates high-quality pipelines of Machine Learning (ML) or Deep Learning (DL) with little to no human assistance.
+AutoDL has been implemented in many domains such as computer science, healthcare, natural language processing, and many more.
+However, its implementation within the Geoscience domain has not been seen yet.

-In this study, an available open-source package called **Auto-Keras** is utilized, which the furture details and installation procedure for it can be seen in the following link: https://autokeras.com/
+In this study, an available open-source package called Auto-Keras is utilized, which provides further details and installation procedures in the following link: [Auto-Keras](https://autokeras.com/).

 The codes within this repository explored the possibility of AutoDL (Auto-Keras) implementation for several geoscientific tasks such as: (1) Lithology prediction, (2) S-wave velocity ($V_s$) prediction, and (3) Total Organic Carbon or TOC prediction.

 This repository is intended for one of the requirement of Computer and Geoscience Journal, elsevier.

-Note that the dataset for the North Sea Wells (dataset A) are compiled from https://github.com/bolgebrygg/MalenoV, while the Horn River Basin dataset (dataset B) is **confidential**.
+Note that the dataset for the North Sea Wells (dataset A) are compiled from [this Github repo](https://github.com/bolgebrygg/MalenoV), while the Horn River Basin dataset (dataset B) is **confidential**.
 Therefore, the dataset will not be available in this repository.

+The dataset is withheld to protect the originality of the code

 ## Table of Contents
 There are four folders which are presented within the repository: